moifort/play-with-hexagonal-architecture/README.md

 ## Hexagonal architecture

 We use maven module to isolate layer of hexagonal architecture.
-Main modules **domain** and **infra** represent the two layers of a hexagonal architecure.
+Main modules **domain** and **infra** represent the two layers of a hexagonal architecture.

 ```bash
 ├── domain